opentensor/bittensor-subnet-template/README.md

 ## Installation

 ### Before you proceed
-Before you proceeding with the installation, note the following:
+Before you proceed with the installation of the subnet, note the following:

 - Following these instructions you can run your subnet locally for your development and testing, or on Bittensor testnet.
 We do **recommend** that you first run your subnet locally and finish your development and testing before running the subnet on Bittensor testnet.
 - You can also run your subnet either as a subnet owner, or as a validator or as a miner.